 - 6.7.38.1 A shift-expression performs a bitwise left-shift (<<) or right-shift (>>).
 The first form illustrates the precedence.
 The result type shall be the type of the first operand.
-Both operands shall be of unsigned integer types. - 6.7.38.2 $\frac{\text{shift-expression}}{\text{shift-expression}} << N \text{ shall shift each bit towards the most significant bit } N$ places, and set the least significant N bits to zero.
+Both operands shall be integer types. - 6.7.38.2 The result of shift-expression << N, where N is a non-flexible signed integer, shall be equivalent to the result of shift-expression >> -N, and vice versa. - 6.7.38.3 $\frac{\text{shift-expression}}{\text{shift-expression}} << N$, where N is non-negative, shall shift each bit towards the most significant bit N places, and set the least significant N bits to zero.
 The N most significant bits shall be silently discarded.
-If N is greater than the size in bits of the type, the result shall be zero. - 6.7.38.3 $\frac{\text{shift-expression}}{\text{shift each bit towards the least significant bit }N$ places.
-The most significant bits shall be set to either zero or one depending on the signedness of shift-expression: If it is signed, then the N most significant bits shall be set to the value of the sign bit.
+If N is greater than or equal to the width of the integer type, the result is implementation-defined. - 6.7.38.4 shift-expression >> N, where N is non-negative, shall shift each bit towards the least significant bit N places.
+The most significant bits shall be set to either zero or one depending on the signedness of shift-expression: If it is signed, then the N most significant bits shall be set to the value of N's most significant bit.
 If it unsigned, then the N most significant bits shall be set to zero.
 The N least significant bits shall be silently discarded.
-If N is greater than the size in bits of the type, the result shall be zero.

-6.7.38.4 The implementation shall ensure that any side-effects of the first term shall occur before side-effects of the second term.
+If N is greater than or equal to the width of the integer type, the result is implementation-defined. - 6.7.38.5 The implementation shall ensure that any side-effects of the first term shall occur before side-effects of the second term.